日本語 / English

-The climate security featured page will share research findings and related information on climate security.
-We are exploring various topics, including international trends analysis, energy security, food security, climate-induced human mobility, climate adaptation and humanitarian development, ocean security, and more.
-We aim to facilitate discussions from diverse perspectives to provide insights into these critical issues.
+The Asia Pacific Climate Security (APCS) page provides a space to share research findings and relevant information on climate security.
+Across different topics —including international trends analysis, energy security, food security, climate-induced human mobility, climate adaptation and humanitarian action, ocean security, and more— the goal of this page is to facilitate multidisciplinary discussions and to provide insights into these critical issues.

 What’s New